Luffy7854/1st-Project/README.md

 Our chatbot can give informations, answer simple questions and also simplify the life of foreign tourists effectively.

-This chatbot used to be clear, easy to use and follow a ELIZA structure.
+This chatbot used to be clear, easy to use and follow a ELIZA structure.## HOW TO START

+## HOW TO START

+First, install clojure, just follow https://clojure.org/guides/getting_started

+After just start with Heelo and follow the command to ask your request.

 ## USAGE